tcjan/flutter_env_mode_updater/README.md

 - In dev mode, any dependency in the list becomes a local path in the discovered pubspec.yaml files.
 - In publish mode, original dependencies are restored from backup.
 - Extend or customize additional modes in env_mode_logic.dart and main.dart (GUI) or console.dart (CLI).

+# Clarification on Compiling and Distributing a Standalone Executable:

+1. Build a Flutter desktop app (for Windows, as an example).

+  - Enable Windows desktop support:

+    `flutter config --enable-windows-desktop`

+  - In your project folder, run:

+    `flutter build windows`

+This produces an executable in the `build/windows/runner/Release/` folder (for a release build).
+For example, you might see `my_project.exe` there.

+2. Distribute the compiled `.exe`.

+  - Copy it from `build/windows/runner/Release/my_project.exe` to the base directory of your packages (where `env_mode_config.yaml` resides).

+  - You can rename it if you wish (e.g., `flutter_env_mode_updater.exe`).

+3. Run the Executable to Toggle Modes.

+  - Double-click the `.exe` or run it from a terminal.

+  - The GUI will appear if you built a Flutter desktop interface.

+  - Any logic for switching between dev/publish modes will be triggered by this standalone binary; no source code access is needed on the target machine.

+## If you want only a CLI executable (no GUI), use:

+dart compile exe bin/console.dart -o toggle_env_mode

+Then place the resulting binary (`toggle_env_mode.exe` on Windows, for example) in the base directory alongside `env_mode_config.yaml`.
+Running it (e.g., `toggle_env_mode dev`) will switch to dev mode, and `toggle_env_mode publish` will revert to publish mode.